Bioconductor/BioCAsia2022/README.md

-# Bioconductor conference template web site
+# To build this website

 This repository contains material for the Bioconductor annual conference.
 View example at https://bioc2022.bioconductor.org/ and the corresponding [GitHub repo](https://github.com/Bioconductor/BioCAsia2022)